Skip to content

 Accounts acquired using the simple workflow for their first campaign

-Twitter's reorganization ended this effort before we could fully realize its potential, but the initiative provided valuable lessons:
+Twitter's reorganization ended this effort before we could fully realize its potential, but the initiative provided valuable lessons about how design shapes customer success.

-Customer-centric incentives scale empathy.
+The third is about incentives.
 By incentivizing the SMB Design team to focus on customer needs rather than just their immediate projects, collaboration increased and customer empathy scaled across the broader team.
-This model has continued to drive success across subsequent initiatives.
+That model (where each designer owns their product but operates under shared principles rather than in a silo) continued to drive success across subsequent efforts at Twitter and later at Braze, where I applied the same approach to different domains.

 • Campaign creation screen with two mode cards: Simple workflow for beginners and Advanced workflow for experienced advertisers